 - Taunton and Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust

 - Barking, Havering and Redbridge University Hospitals NHS Trust

 Independent midwifery supervision provider (adjoined to one of the sites)

 - One to One Midwives

-Pilot sites will receive a package of in-house support to train a small number of midwives that will deliver the new approach outlined in the model.
+Midwives working in pilot sites have completed a Professional Midwifery Advocate (PMA) bridging programme that has been developed to prepare midwives to deploy the A-EQUIP model.
 They will also prepare their organisation for implementing the model over the coming months.

-The intention is for the pilot sites to run for a period of four months, with on-going evaluation designed to facilitate rapid learning to enable national launch of the final model by April 2017, subject to the law change.
+The pilot period began in November 2016 and is expected to complete in March 2017.
+The evaluation of the pilot sites has been designed to facilitate rapid learning to enable national launch of the final model by April 2017, subject to the law change.

-We will be hosting two webinars for all maternity providers across the country.
+NHS England will be hosting a series of webinars for all maternity providers across the country.
 The webinars will share the new model and provide useful background and context.
-It will also cover our plans for national rollout following completion of the pilots.
+They will also include plans for national rollout.
 Further information about the webinars will be available shortly.